^

 Indications for use.

-Auriderm XO ™ also accelerates the elimination of hemosiderin from tissues after sclerotherapy.
+Auriderm XO™ also accelerates the elimination of hemosiderin from tissues after sclerotherapy.

-• in the form of a gel in metal tubes, a volume of 30 and 75 ml.
+• in the form of a gel in metal tubes, with a volume of 30 and 75 ml.

 Application: